mongodb/docs/source/core/replication.rst

 replica set.

-MongoDB writes the rollback data to a :term:`BSON` file in the database's :mongodb:setting:`dbpath` directory.
+MongoDB writes the rollback data to a :term:`BSON` file in the database's :setting:`dbpath` directory.
 Use :doc:`bsondump
 </reference/bsondump>` to read the contents of these rollback files
 and then manually apply the changes to the new primary.
 There is no way for MongoDB to appropriately and fairly handle rollback situations